mnlipp/avr-eclipse-fork/README.md

 The "test plugins" have also not been tested.
 I have no idea what they actually do and whether they have ever worked properly.

+The p2 repository is kept in a branch.
+You can add it as update site using the [https://raw.githubusercontent.com/mnlipp/avr-eclipse-fork/updatesite/](https://raw.githubusercontent.com/mnlipp/avr-eclipse-fork/updatesite/) as URL.